LeegenSteven/NetworkAgent-dev/environment/Readme.md

 You must copy __google-compute__ and __google-compute.pub__ files to __NetworkAgent/operator/__ directory to allow the network operator to log into the VMs.

-## Create service account
+### Create service account

-Run the following commands to create a new service account.
+Run the following commands form the __NetworkAgent__ to create a new network agent service account.

 ```
 gcloud iam service-accounts create networkagent --description="Network Agent Service Account" --display-name="Network Agent"